-Note 2 - Net Loss Per Common Share
+Note 2 - Net Loss Per Share

-Basic net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period.
-Diluted net loss per common share is computed by dividing the net loss applicable to common shareholders by the weighted-average number of unrestricted common shares and dilutive common share equivalents outstanding for the period, determined using the treasury-stock method and the as if-converted method.
+Basic net loss per share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period.
+Diluted net loss per share is computed by dividing the net loss by the weighted-average number of unrestricted common shares and dilutive common share equivalents outstanding for the period, determined using the treasury-stock method and the as if-converted method.